Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 > }
 > ```
 >
-> which, according to expansion rules for indexing assigments is, in turn, expanded to
+> which, according to expansion rules for indexing assignments is, in turn, expanded to
 >
 > ```kotlin
 > when(val $tmp = x) {